 Music

-in Armenia.
+The music has a long history in Armenia.
 It consists of exquisite compositions which have been created for centuries.
 Sharakans are traditional Armenian liturgical songs, which are being experienced from revival till today.
 Sayat Nova, Komitas, and Aram Khachaturian are among Armenia's best-known musicians and composers.
 Komitas is perhaps the most famous Armenian composer, however, creating 'khazes' which are the Armenian form of musical notation.
 He also wrote many religious and national songs before eventually going mad from his experiences during

 the 1915 Genocide of the Armenians living within the then Ottoman Empire.